Synonym(s)

 - Polymyositis (mostly Jo-1 positive)

-- Mixed Connective Tissue Disease (mostly RNP-positive, typically in high concentrations).
+- Mixed Connective Tissue Disease (mostly RNP positive, typically in high concentration).

-- ANA may be present as an accompanying phenomenon; they have no diagnostic value in the following diseases:
+- ANA may be present as an associated phenomenon; they have no diagnostic significance in the following diseases:

 - Polyarthritis, chronic (rheumatoid arthritis) ("rheumatism")